xstreck1/TREMPPI/README.md

 Spawn
 -----
-Spawn creates a database with the name being equal to the name of the file it was used to create it.
+Spawn creates a database based on a network file.
-The file will have the ".sqlite" extension and it is a Sqlite3 database.
+The database will have the ".sqlite" extension and it is a Sqlite3 database.
+The database file is created in the same folder as is the network and has the same name.

+The data file format is described in the file "Documentation/database_format.md".

+The network file format is described in the file "Documentation/network_format.js".